flohil/wdio-workflo/docs/element.md

 console.log( element.currently.getText() )
 ```

-To spare you the need of first reading the current state of an HTML element and then comparing it to an expected value in a second step, the `currently` API also provides a set of functions that let you check directly if the state of an HTML element matches an expected state.
+To spare you the need of first reading the current state of an HTML element and then comparing it to an expected value in a second step, wdio-workflo's state check functions let you check directly if the state of an HTML element matches an expected state.

-These "state check functions" usually come in three variants for each attribute
-of an HTML element's state:

-- `hasXXX(value)` checks if the HTML attribute XXX equals an expected value
-- `containsXXX(value)` checks if the HTML attribute XXX contains an expected value
-- `hasAnyXXX()` checks if the HTML attribute XXX has any value

-Let's examine these three variants of `currently` state check functions by the example of an HTML element's "text" attribute:
+Let's examine the three variants (`hasXXX`, `containsXXX`, `hasAnyXXX`) of `currently` state check functions by the example of an HTML element's "text" attribute:

 ```typescript
 import { stores } from '?/page_objects';